spryker/spryker-docs/docs/dg/dev/architecture/architectural-convention.md

 <details><summary markdown='span'>Additional Conventions for Module development and Core module development</summary>

 - `Bridges` must contain only the delegation logic to the friend method.
-- The `Bridge` constructor can not have parameters to avoid coupling to a specific class.
+- The `Bridge` constructor can't have parameters to avoid coupling to a specific class.
 - `Bridge` classes and interfaces need to be declared as strict as possible for input arguments and returns values, compared to their friend method with valid types (no `mixed`, no `x|y`).

 </details>